 Kevin joined Watsi on February 24th, 2015.
 Five years ago, Kevin became the 945th member to automatically support a new Watsi patient every month.
-Since then, 4,886 more people have become monthly donors!
-Kevin's most recent donation traveled 1,900 miles to support Starlex, a second grade student from Haiti, to fund prep and transport for cardiac surgery.
+Since then, 5,056 more people have become monthly donors!
+Kevin's most recent donation traveled 8,500 miles to support Julia, 73-year-old widow from Kenya, to fund colon surgery to remove a cancerous mass.

 Starlex is a student from Haiti.
 He lives with his parents and two younger brothers in Cap Haitien, a city in northern Haiti.
 His father is a taxi driver.
 He is in the second grade and likes going to school and playing with his friends.
 Starlex has a cardiac condition called Tetralogy of Fallot.
 This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
 Starlex will fly to Canada to receive treatment.
 On April 1st, he will undergo cardiac surgery, during which surgeons will close the hole in his heart with a patch, and remove the muscular blockage from his valve.
 Another organization, The Herbie Fund, is contributing $25,000 to pay for surgery.
 Starlex's family also needs help to fund the costs of surgery prep and transport.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Starlex's family overseas.
 Starlex's father shared, "My family is looking forward to the day when our son can be healthy and normal!"